nirina-jacques/antonio-nirina/README.md

 - 👋 Hi, I’m @antonio-nirina
-- 👀 I’m interested in functional programing,...
+- 👀 I’m interested in functional programing,everything related to software programming.
 - 🌱 I’m currently learning new langage like Scala.

 <!---